with Feng Hu

-In the process of human capital formation, stereotypes can erroneously reduce children's beliefs about their own ability, and this can negatively affect effort in school, investment in skills, and later life outcomes.
+Stereotypes can erroneously reduce children's beliefs about their own ability, negatively affecting effort in school and investment in skills.
+Because of dynamic complementarity in the formation of human capital, this may lead to large negative effects on later life outcomes.
 In this paper, we show evidence that role models, in the form of female math teachers, can counter the negative effects of gender-based stereotypes on girls' perceptions of their math ability.
-We study Chinese middle schools, a setting where there is both random assignment of students to classes and widespread negative stereotypes about girls' ability in math.
-We find that, for girls who perceive themselves to be of low ability, being assigned a female math teacher causes large gains in perceived ability, aspirations, investment, and performance.
-We see no effect of teacher-student gender match for children who do not perceive themselves to be of low math ability, and no effects on perceived ability of assigning female teachers to girls who perceive themselves to be of low ability in academic subjects (Chinese and English) where there are no negative stereotypes towards girls.
-We show evidence against the possibility that either female teachers' effort, skill, teaching methods, or differential attention to girls drives these effects.
+A simple model of investment in human capital under uncertainty predicts the greatest effects of role models accruing to girls who perceive themselves to be of low ability.
+We exploit random assignment of students to classes in Chinese middle schools to test this prediction, examining the effects of teacher-student gender match on students’ perceived ability, aspirations, investment, and academic performance.
+We find that, for girls who perceive themselves to be of low ability, being assigned a female math teacher causes large gains in all of these outcomes.
+We see no effects of teacher-student gender match on children who do not perceive themselves to be of low math ability.
+We show evidence against the potential alternative explanations that differential teacher effort, skill, teaching methods, or differential attention to girls drive these effects.

 with Feng Hu

 (note: this paper was previously circulated under the title "The Importance of Educational Credentials: Schooling Decisions and Returns in Modern China")